thtrieu/thtrieu.github.io/_posts/2022-08-13-thought-experiment-on-the-universe.md

 Person is happy that her EM wave has finally tethered.

 WTF?
 Whatever.
-"Nô spéak Englịsh" you said and hang up.
+"Nô spéak Englịsh" you said and hung up.

 You checked the time.
 Too early.
 Back to sleep.